UNIC-Lab/UrbanRadio3D/README.md

 # UrbanRadio3D
 This is the demo of the dataset for UrbanRadio3D, which is accepted by [IEEE TNSE](https://ieeexplore.ieee.org/document/11083758).
+If you have any questions, please contact me at xcwang_1@stu.xidian.edu.cn
 # Citation
 ~~~
 @ARTICLE{11083758,